efliks/nostalgic-glide-demo/README.md

 ATTENTION!
 For the Glide target, run prepare.bat first, then run wmake.
 This is a workaround for the fact that there are too many command line options for the wcc386 compiler.

-### Textures

-The two rasterizers read textures in different formats.
-These are legacy PCX used by the software rasterizer, and 3DF used by the Glide rasterizer.
-To process the textures, use the included scripts process.sh and texus.bat.
-The texus.bat script should be run on the target MS-DOS system where texus.exe is installed.

-Some objects in the demo use the Phong illumination model.
-A Phong lightmap is nothing but a special texture.
-This texture is included in the repository in assets/envmaps, and comes from one of my [old projects](https://github.com/efliks/doseffects).

 ## Execute